porped/Koharu_NSFW/README.md

 ```

 ## Usage
+0. Download the model from Google drive link: https://drive.google.com/drive/folders/1x1OD9XTNj5KMoKoAUEYEBzY1Y1VK2n6z?usp=sharing.
+1. Place all model in folder "Weebo-NSFW/models"
-1. Run the following command to classify images:
+2. Run the following command to classify images:
 ```bash
 python classify_anime-human.py
 python classify_YOLO_NSFW.py
 ```
-2. Or place your test images inside the test_image/ folder and run the command.
+3. Or place your test images inside the test_image/ folder and run the command.
 The results will be saved in the output/classified_results/ folder.
 ```bash
 output/